Modeling the Spectral Energy Distribution of Active Galactic Nuclei: Implications for Cosmological Simulations of Galaxy Formation: results

-We further distinguish contributions to bolometric luminosities based on physical accretion mechanisms: Radio mode vs. Quasar mode accretion.
+We further distinguish contributions to bolometric luminosities based on physical accretion mechanisms: radio-mode vs. quasar-mode accretion.
 Contributions are also categorized by the ADAF+thin disk model and the disk-corona model.
-Accretion rates in the Radio mode are usually low and are primarily associated with ADAF+thin disk accretion.
-In contrast, the Quasar mode has higher accretion rates aligning with the disk-corona mode.
-It is evident that Radio mode accretion/ADAF+thin disks dominate the faint end ($\log{(L_\mathrm{bol}/\mathrm{[erg/s]})}\lesssim 42$) of the bolometric luminosity functions across all redshifts.
-On the other hand, the Quasar mode accretion/disk-corona model prevails in the intermediate to bright part of the luminosity functions.
+Accretion rates in the radio-mode are usually low and are primarily associated with ADAF+thin disk accretion.
+In contrast, the quasar-mode has higher accretion rates, aligning with the disk-corona mode.
+It is evident that radio-mode accretion/ADAF+thin disks dominate the faint end ($\log{(L_\mathrm{bol}/\mathrm{[erg\,s^{-1}]})}\lesssim 42$) of the bolometric luminosity functions across all redshifts.
+On the other hand, the quasar-mode accretion/disk-corona model dominates in the intermediate to bright part of the luminosity functions.